Fostering Link to the Foster Application

-- Application to Foster – Just go to our adoption application and make sure to check the “foster” box.
+- Application to Foster – Just click the link and fill out the application.
 Fill out application now.

 - Foster Agreement – This explains the responsibilities of both Rescue Dog Village and those of the foster home.
 Click here to see the Agreement to Foster.

 - Vet Check – You must call your vets office and give them permission to speak to one of our volunteers.
 All fosters must pass a vet check.
 If you have never owned a dog, then you could be a part of our Subfoster Program until we get to know you.

 - Home Check As with our adoption process, we also do a home check.
 If it is a house, we look for a safe environment such as a fenced yard free of debris and harmful areas.

 - Live in an Apartment – If you live in an apartment, please remember many dogs, and not just small ones, do very well in an apartment.
 However, the landlord approval does become a factor for apartment dwellers and fostering should only be considered if you have spoken to your landlord.
 You will be required to obtain written approval from your landlord that states you can foster a dog and the size/weight of the dog you are allowed to foster.